huggingface/transformers/docs/source/tokenizer_summary.rst

 Introduction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Splitting a text into smaller chunks is a task that"s harder than it looks, and there are multiple ways of doing so.
-For instance, let"s look at the sentence "Don't you love 🤗 Transformers?
+Splitting a text into smaller chunks is a task that is harder than it looks, and there are multiple ways of doing so.
+For instance, let's look at the sentence "Don't you love 🤗 Transformers?
 We sure do."
 A simple way of tokenizing this
 text is to split it by spaces, which would give:

 .. code-block::